Mother: Social role

 The social roles associated with motherhood are variable across time, culture, and social class.
 Historically, the role of women was confined to some extent to being a mother and wife, with women being expected to dedicate most of their energy to these roles, and to spend most of their time taking care of the home.
 In many cultures, women received significant help in performing these tasks from older female relatives, such as mothers in law or their own mothers.

 Olga Pearson Engdahl was American Mother of the Year in 1963.

 Regarding women in the workforce, mothers are said to often follow a "mommy track" rather than being entirely "career women".
 Mothers may be stay at home mothers or working mothers.
 In recent decades there has been an increase in stay at home fathers too.
 Social views on these arrangements vary significantly by culture: in Europe for instance, in German-speaking countries there is a strong tradition of mothers exiting the workforce and being homemakers.
 Mothers have historically fulfilled the primary role in raising children, but since the late 20th century, the role of the father in child care has been given greater prominence and social acceptance in some Western countries.
-The 20th century also saw more and more women entering paid work.
-Mothers' rights within the workforce include maternity leave and parental leave.
+The 20th century also saw more women entering paid work.
+Mothers' rights within the workforce in some countries include maternity leave and parental leave.

 The social role and experience of motherhood varies greatly depending upon location.
 Mothers are more likely than fathers to encourage assimilative and communion-enhancing patterns in their children.
 Mothers are more likely than fathers to acknowledge their children's contributions in conversation.
 The way mothers speak to their children ("motherese") is better suited to support very young children in their efforts to understand speech (in context of the reference English) than fathers.
+A meta-analysis found mothers in the United States and parts of Europe showed parental differential treatment biased in favor of daughters.